anasdove2020/songcry/Artist - Song Analytic - Main.md

 ***

-### Task 21: Performance Comparison
+### Task 21: Feed Insights Tab - Performance Comparison

 **User Story:**

 As a user,
-I want to compare performance between my songs in the Feed Insights tab
+I want to compare performance between my songs in the Feed Insights tab (positioned below Feed Performance section)
 so that I can analyze which tracks are performing better and make data-driven decisions.

 **Acceptance Criteria:**